Braspag/braspag.github.io/_i18n/pt/_posts/2018-04-10-split-com-antifraude.md

 2. A análise de velocidade é realizada.

-- Caso a análise de velocidade recomente rejeitar a transação, a mesma é interrompida.
+- Caso a análise de velocidade recomente rejeitar a transação, fluxo é interrompido.

 3. Caso contrário, a anállise de fraude é realizada.

-- Caso a análise de fraude recomente rejeitar a transação, a mesma é interrompida.
+- Caso a análise de fraude recomente rejeitar a transação, a fluxo é interrompido.

-4. Caso cotrário a transação é executada normalmente.
+4. Caso contrário a transação é executada normalmente.

 ## Integrando o Velocity